Growth. Learning. Exploration.

 tenured/tenure-track and affiliated faculty (2019-20)

-Our graduate program is rapidly on the rise, with 145 students.
 Our graduate students are a diverse and highly qualified group, hailing from all over the world, including the United States, India, Turkey, some European nations and China, to name a few countries.

 The current department reflects the changing face of chemical engineering today, as well as the changing landscape at Northeastern, which as a university has made a commitment to excellence in research.
 There are currently 26 tenured-tenure track faculty in the department, a number that continues to increase as chemical engineers increasingly work at the intersection of many disciplines.
 These changes are manifest not only in the diverse research that the department faculty are pursuing, but also in our curriculum, as we prepare tomorrow’s engineers for the challenges they face.